 Please take action

-Please send a short polite email to the state Minister for Resources, Jaala Pulford, and the Minister for the Environment, Lily D'Ambrosio, and urge them to immediately rule out any further logging in the Little Dargo River catchment.
+Please send a short polite email to the state Minister for the Environment, Ingrid Stitt, and urge her to immediately rule out any further logging in the Little Dargo River catchment.
 Stress that this is one of the last areas of high elevation forest that hasn’t suffered from fire, and needs to be protected.
 The upper catchment is in pristine condition and will be devastated by logging operations.

 Please check here for background information on this issue.